andreasnaoum/drought-damage-prediction/README.md

 # Deep Learning for Drought Damage Prediction Using Smartphone Images of Crops

-This project developed an ML model for participating in the challenge "Eyes on the Ground": https://zindi.africa/competitions/cgiar-eyes-on-the-ground-challenge
+This project developed an ML model for participating in the Zindi platform's challenge "Eyes on the Ground": https://zindi.africa/competitions/cgiar-eyes-on-the-ground-challenge

 ## CNN Model Results